 Linked to Switched on Computing, the fun and engaging units provide additional coding practice, as well as open-ended activities to stretch and challenge more able pupils.
 They can be used as standalone books to practice coding, or used to consolidate knowledge and skills from Switched on Computing.

+Why not use the activities in your code club?
 Download a FREE sample activity pack

 Try sample activities: Programming a Sprite using Scratch, and Programming how characters move using Kodu.

 About the author: Claire Lotriet is a Year 6 teacher and Upper Key Stage 2 phase leader at a south London primary school, where she also coordinates computing and enterprise.
 Passionate about technology, in and out of the classroom, and social media, she has recently spoken to a variety of audiences about preparing for the new primary computing curriculum.
 She is also the author of Switched on Computing: Take your first easy steps with Microsoft and recently won a Naace Impact Award 2015.

 Looking for some top tips for coding?
 Download this handy poster to display in your school!